 Fees and Interest Rate

-You don’t have a choice regarding which card you end up with.
-Additionally, note that fees are assessed before you use your card and deducted from your balance.
-So, if you have a $300 credit limit, you could start out, practically speaking, with only $225.
+Additionally, the card comes with a monthly fee as well that’s $0 the first year, then $12.50 each month starting in the second year.
+Note that fees are assessed before you use your card and deducted from your balance.
+So, if you have a $700 credit limit, you could start out, practically speaking, with only $525.

 Related: Best Interest-Free Credit Cards